squidfunk/mkdocs-material/docs/plugins/search.md

 The plugin supports text segmentation of Chinese via [jieba], a popular Chinese text segmentation library.
-Other languages like Japanese and Korean are currently segmented on the client side, but we're evaluating to move this functionality into the plugin.
+Other languages like Japanese and Korean are currently segmented on the client side, but we're considering to move this functionality into the plugin in the future.

 The following settings are available for segmentation: